Chapter 1 – Rebellion

 The night Charlie was beaten, when we’d been abandoned by everyone but the gods, I was forced back to the Elementalists’ Third and locked in a solitary room.
 I had tried to follow Uncle Padraig as he half-carried my chosen to Danica’s house of healing, but Sebrina and her coterie had stopped me.
 When I tried to run, Pollona Morningstar stopped me in my tracks with earth, and Betrys Darkmane bound my limbs with air until I could barely breathe.

-That didn’t stop me from screaming at them to release me, all the way back to the Elementalists’ Third.
-Under cover of darkness they should have been able to secret me away undetected, but when I had done with demanding to be released, I began screaming and swearing at them using the exceedingly foul language that I had picked up while on the road with Charlie.
+That didn’t stop me from demanding that they release me, all the way back to the Elementalists’ Third.
+Under cover of darkness they should have been able to secret me away undetected, but when they ignored my demands, I began screaming and swearing at them using the exceedingly foul language that I had picked up while on the road with Charlie.
 I made such a commotion that the front doors of every single house we passed were thrown open, their inhabitants bursting forth either to protect or defend.
-Brilliant bursts of spirit magic and great gouts of flame shot into the midnight sky to illuminate the streets so that the grove was lit by flashes of actinic blue and flaming orange.
+Brilliant bursts of spirit magic and great gouts of fire shot into the midnight sky to illuminate the streets so that the grove was lit by flashes of blue-white and flaming orange.

 In my anger and distress, there was still a small part of me that smugly relished the fact that my captors’ progress was slowed by the necessity of stopping to reassure the citizens of the grove.
 A great many of their faces revealed a righteous distaste of their ArchDruid’s heavy-handed methods.
 Several even tried to persuade Sebrina to set me free to return to my chosen’s side – Heracles Crawford and Nioba Starseeker among them.
 Like me, they all shunned any use of violence in the situation – a decision which I later came to regret.
 At that moment, however, I took pride in my peaceful resistance and in the willingness of my fellow citizens to speak up for me.

 Sebrina never attempted to stop and explain, merely barking orders to “Get out of the way” and “Mind your own business!”
 It was dreadfully rude and disrespectful, but everyone already knew what had been done to my chosen.
-No one was surprised that I, too, was being taken for punishment.
+I doubt that anyone was surprised that I, too, was being taken for punishment.
 After all, it wasn’t the first time.

 Once in the Elementalists’ Third, they carried me onward to Small House and Tiny House.
 Neither was really a house; both were box-like rooms that had been built for the express purpose of dealing with girls who “misbehaved.”
 Standing side by side, the two structures could not be more dissimilar.
 Small House was a tiny room with walls and ceiling of earth.
 It had no windows or doors.
 Only an earth elementalist could provide entrance and exit – adequately providing containment for those who wielded fire, water, spirit, or air.
 Tiny House was constructed of glass cubes filled with water, which only a water elementalist could penetrate – a prison for spirit, air, and earth elementalists.

 The ArchDruid and her Tetrarch dragged me into Small House and dumped me onto the floor.
-Freed of my bonds, I leapt to my feet and bolted for freedom but Pollona had already closed the gap.
+Freed from my bonds, I leaped to my feet and bolted for freedom, but Dianthe Aspen had already closed the gap.
 Howling in rage, I beat my fists against the dirt wall, then summoned as much spirit magic as I could and attacked it with a furious violence.
-Again and again, bright blue lightning forked from my fingertips, crackling across the walls and ceiling in an attempt to destroy the room.
+Again and again lightning forked from my fingertips, crackling across the walls and ceiling in an attempt to destroy the room.

 My lips twisted with uncertainty.
-Water could infiltrate these earthen walls – if I had some.
+Water could infiltrate these earthen walls.
 I could use the same trick that I’d employed when dueling with Onóra at Mabon – if I had some water, which I did not.

-Remembering the fish made me remember how enjoyable it had been to swim in the cool water with Charlie.
-Only, at that time I only knew him as Davis, because he dislikes his given name so.
+Remembering the fish made me remember how enjoyable it had been, swimming in the cool water with Charlie.
+At that time I only knew him as Davis; he dislikes his given name so.
 It made me smile a little to remember how modest he had been, how he’d insisted upon me averting my eyes while he undressed.
 Of course, I snuck a peek anyway.
 I couldn’t help myself, reasoning that a mere glance would be quickly forgiven, and perhaps not thought of as terribly forward.